 What Williams is querying, therefore, is not the idea of guilt as an ethical reaction, but what modern moral philosophy has come to 'make of' it.
 Similarly, it seems Williams has no objection to the idea of moral obligation, but again what modern moral philosophers 'make of' it.
 For a start, he criticizes the attempts made to replace all other ethical concepts with that of obligation (by Kant) or duty (by David Ross) (Williams 1985, p.
 176).
 These reductive enterprises are bound to fail, for Williams, in part because of the distinction between thick and thin concepts.
-We cannot reduce a thick concept like cowardice to the thin concept of obligation without losing a considerable amount of what makes our concept of cowardice meaningful in the first place (Goldie 2009, p.
+For instance, we cannot reduce a thick concept like cowardice to the thin concept of obligation without losing a considerable amount of what makes our concept of cowardice meaningful in the first place (Goldie 2009, p.
 95).
 Williams also criticizes the way in which modern moral philosophy provides a reductive account of moral obligation itself, focusing as it does on the voluntarily-incurred.
 In response, Williams points to the real differences between obligations of promises, which are indeed voluntarily-incurred, and those of gratitude and of justice, which very often are not (1985, p.
 7, p.
 179).
 In making these points, Williams is not casting doubt on the validity or reality of such obligations.
 It is more that he is insisting on the irreducible plurality of ethical commitments, including the irreducible plurality of obligations as just one element of our ethical life.

-Williams, unsurprisingly, also rejects the further assumption that a moral obligation cannot be defeated by another kind of reason (1981 [1979], p.
+Williams, unsurprisingly, also rejects the further assumption that a moral obligation cannot be defeated by any other kind of reason (1981 [1979], p.
 73).
 At issue is the relative importance of a moral obligation.
 Williams says his aim is to give 'an account of what obligations are when they are rightly seen as merely one kind of ethical consideration among others' (1985, p.
 182).
 He explicitly acknowledges that obligations have their own importance, largely because they secure reliability, and reliability serves important human interests (ibid., p.
 187), ones that relate to 'needs that are very everyday' (1995, p.
 205).
 At the same time, there are other kinds of importance, including those represented by supererogatory ethical demands, as well as non-ethical kinds.
 And, he concludes, 'we can also see how they [moral obligations] need not always command the highest priority', and hence, on a given occasion, 'an agent can reasonably conclude that the obligation may be broken' (1985, p.
 187; see also 1981 [1982], p.
 125).
 He is, in Susan Wolf's terms, objecting not to the idea that morality will guide and constrain behaviour, but to 'an absolute and unconditional commitment to morality' (2012, p.
 80; emphasis in original).
 This is compelling if, as Judith Shklar once put it, the morality of obligation is one source of ethical principles but clearly not the only one (1964, p.
 57).
-But in places Williams goes further than this.
+As an aside, it should be noted that, in places, Williams goes further than this, holding that non-ethical considerations may very well trump those that are ethical.
 'Someone may conclude', Williams says, 'that he or she unconditionally must do a certain thing, for reasons of prudence, self-protection, aesthetic or artistic concern, or sheer self-assertion' (1985, p.
 188).
-Although this entails that non-ethical reasons may well be conclusive for an individual, much of what we wants to say is based on the less controversial idea that ethical reasons (i.e. thick ethical concepts) can be conclusive, and hence can defeat any conflicting thin moral reasons (see 1995, p.
+Although this entails that non-ethical reasons may well be conclusive for an individual, much of the time the claim he wants to make is the less controversial one that ethical reasons (i.e. thick ethical concepts) can be conclusive, and hence can defeat a conflicting thin moral reason (see 1995, p.
 205ff), and it is this aspect of his argument I am focusing on here.